 All required readings will be posted on Canvas.
 In addition to materials I assign, guest speakers and student presenters will also assign reading, usually only a day or two in advance of their class session.
 Please plan to set aside some time in the days before class to read those materials.
-You are responsible for checking your Canvas page and the e-mail connected to the page on a regular basis for any class announcements or adjustments.
+You are responsible for checking Canvas on a regular basis for any class announcements or adjustments.